 An international group

 The Energy Service Cluster was named Dalkia in 1998.
 An agreement signed in 2000 allowed Dalkia to take over the companies in the EDF Services Cluster (Citélum, etc.): the company moved into a new class of international markets and a few years later became the European leader in Energy Services.
-Its world-scale development (operating in 35 countries) is illustrated by the integration of Pannonpower in Hungary, which owns the largest biomass plant in Europe, Thermal North America, Inc. (TNAI) in the United States, and large contracts in China and in Brazil.
+Its world-scale development is illustrated by the integration of Pannonpower in Hungary, which owns the largest biomass plant in Europe, Thermal North America, Inc. (TNAI) in the United States, and large contracts in China and in Brazil.